 Iterative Testing to Refine Gameplay

-Iteration is like the heartbeat of game development, helping teams grow and improve their products through real-world insights and observations.
-It usually includes these critical stages:
+Iteration is the heartbeat of game development, guiding teams to grow and enhance their products with valuable real-world insights and observations.
+It typically involves these key stages:

 Prototype Testing: Early-stage prototypes are shown to testers to collect feedback on core mechanics.
 Feedback at this stage guides key design decisions.